eriksandstroem/Latent-Space-Growing-of-GANs/README.md

 # bGAN

-Below, the random walk interpolations along the coordinate axis for the clgGAN are presented when restricting the latent space to only along the coordinate axis {1,2,5,90,195,250} at a time.
+Below, the random walk interpolations along the coordinate axis for the clgGAN are presented when restricting random walks along the coordinate axis dimensions {1,2,5,90,195,250}, one at a time.

 # Setup
 Place a directory called "celebA_dataset" where the model directory, e.g., "clgGAN" is located.
 In the "celebA_dataset" directory, place another folder called "celebA" containing the images belonging to the dataset.